Difference between Business Intelligence and Business Analytics

 BIBusiness Analytics

-Business intelligence examines both current and historical data to determine what occurred.Business analytics examines historical data to forecast what will occur in the future.
-It has to do with long-term operations.
+Business intelligence examines both current and historical data to determine what occurred.Business analytics examines historical data to forecast the future.
+It is related to long-term operations.

 By providing particular query responses and critical metric views, BI helps in decision-making.Business analytics is a broad field.
-As you proceed, you may delve more deeply and ask increasingly specific questions to gain the needed understanding.
+As you proceed, you may delve deeper and ask increasingly specific questions to gain the needed understanding.
 The goal of business analytics is often improved and become ready for change.

 BI is required to execute everyday operations by tracking current performance.By concentrating on future planning, business analytics aids organizations’ whole operations and productivity.